Nevada Test Site: Protests and demonstrations

+In 1983, four Greenpeace activists made the first incursion into the site of an active test.
+Two American men, one from West Germany and one from the United Kingdom hiked 30 miles on foot to hide in the desert near ground zero at Yucca Flats.
+The four evaded capture for a week with the stated objective of delaying the test, and were charged with trespassing.

 From 1986 through 1994, two years after the United States ended nuclear weapons testing, 536 demonstrations were held at the site involving 37,488 participants and 15,740 arrests, according to government records.

+In 1986, a coalition of organizations including Greenpeace sent protestors into Frenchman's Flat.

 On February 5, 1987, more than 400 people were arrested trying to enter the site after nearly 2,000 demonstrators held a rally to protest nuclear weapons testing.
 Those arrested included the astronomer Carl Sagan and the actors Kris Kristofferson, Martin Sheen, and Robert Blake.
 Five Democratic members of Congress attended the rally: Thomas J. Downey, Mike Lowry, Jim Bates, Leon E. Panetta, and Barbara Boxer.

 American Peace Test (APT) and Nevada Desert Experience (NDE) held most of these.
 In March 1988, APT held an event where more than 8,000 people attended a ten-day action to "Reclaim the Test Site", where nearly 3,000 people were arrested, including more than 1,200 in one day.
 This set a record for most civil disobedience arrests in a single protest.

-On October 12,1992, coinciding with the 500 year anniversary of the arrival of Columbus and the beginning of the genocide of indigenous people by Europeans in the Americas, an 11 day protest took place at the Test Site.
-At the invitation of the Western Shoshone Tribe and Corbin Harney, an anti-nuclear activist and spiritual leader for the Newe people, over 2000 protestors from 12 different countries gathered for "Healing Global Wounds".
-In their media work, protestors and organizers demanded an end to nuclear weapons testing and return of the test site to the Western Shoshone people.
+On October 12, 1992, an 11-day protest took place at the Test Site.
+At the invitation of the Western Shoshone Tribe and Corbin Harney, an anti-nuclear activist and spiritual leader for the Newe people, over 2,000 protesters from 12 different countries gathered for "Healing Global Wounds".
+In their media work, protesters and organizers demanded an end to nuclear weapons testing and return of the test site to the Western Shoshone people.
 Camped in the desert, participants took part in anti-racism and peaceful civil disobedience trainings.
-They planed actions and demonstrations, eventually using culverts and other means to enter the Test Site where 530 were arrested by Wackenhut Security forces on charges of trespassing.
-Full scale nuclear weapons testing did not resume.
+They planned actions and demonstrations, eventually using culverts and other means to enter the Test Site where 530 were arrested by Wackenhut Security forces on charges of trespassing.
+Full-scale nuclear weapons testing did not resume.

 After 1994, Shundahai Network in cooperation with Nevada Desert Experience and Corbin Harney continued the protests of the work at the site and staged efforts to stop a repository for highly radioactive waste adjacent to the test site at nearby Yucca Mountain.